Natalie Nash

-Creation and casting
+Creation and development

 In 1997, following Debra Lawrance's decision to quit her role as Pippa Ross, producers decided to introduce a new family to run the caravan park, because the household was seen as the "centerpiece of the show".
 They created the Nash family consisting of parents Natalie and Joel Nash, played by Angelica la Bozzetta and David Woodley respectively and children Gypsy (Kimberley Cooper) and Tom (Graeme Squires).
 The family come to Summer Bay from Hong Kong to start a new life.
 They made their debuts in the episode broadcast on 18 February 1998.

 La Bozzetta quit the role in late 1998 to spend more time with her young daughter, so the producers recast the role to Antoinette Byron.
 Of the fast turnaround after being cast, Byron stated "It all happened so quickly that I didn't have much time to think about it.
 I was planning on going back to L.A. on the Saturday and I was offered this job on the Tuesday.
 Then suddenly I was on set the very next week."
 Byron admitted to some apprehension about taking over the role, but found the cast quick to welcome her to the show.
 Speaking about the recast, Byron thought viewers would adapt to a new actor in the role, especially as they make it their own.
 She that the American soap operas recast roles quite frequently and the public was used to it.
 Byron made her debut in the 1999 season premiere.

+After 18 months in the role, Byron exited the serial in early 2000.
+Her final scenes aired in May, along with Sara Mumcu's who played Rachel McGregor.
+Byron stated "Everything about Home and Away has been terrific.
+I've made some wonderful friends, and I will really miss them."
+On-screen, Natalie makes the decision to leave Summer Bay following her affair, pregnancy reveal and attempted reconciliation with Joel.
+Byron explained that while Joel has forgiven Natalie, she knows that life can never be the same again and believes he will end up resenting her child.
+She decides to leave with Rachel, whom she is caring for while Rachel's father Jesse McGregor (Ben Unwin) is in prison.
+Byron described the moment Natalie says goodbye to Gypsy in the rain as "very emotional."